To Orwell Today,

 The only place where I have that "rifle hanging on wall" quote in larger context is from the book THE LARGER EVILS: NINETEEN EIGHTY-FOUR, THE TRUTH BEHIND THE SATIRE by W.J.
 West, the pertinent page of which I've scanned above.

 "...Even as it stands the Home Guard could only exist in a country where men feel themselves free.
 The totalitarian states can do great things, but there is one thing they cannot do, they cannot give the factory worker a rifle and tell him to take it home and keep it in his bedroom.
 THAT RIFLE HANING ON THE WALL OF THE WORKING-CLASS FLAT OR LABOURER'S COTTAGE IS THE SYMBOL OF DEMOCRACY.
 IT IS OUR JOB TO SEE IT STAYS THERE..."

 The context of the quote is that Orwell was trying to get civilians to join the Home Guard where they'd be given a rifle to defend themselves and country from enemies within and without (including the government if need be).
 Orwell was also saying that only in a democracy (ie government of, by and for the people) would the government allow its people to be armed and that it was part of the Home Guard's job to make that happen.

-That DON'T LET COLONEL BLIMP RUIN THE HOME GUARD article was written in response to the fact that the Left (and the Right) were wanting England to be pacifist in not attacking Germany (until Hitler broke the peace-pact and attacked Russia, after which time the Left and the Right promoted full-out war to defend Stalin against Hitler).
-Orwell was also complaining about the Home Guard being led by the "blimps" (officers from WWI and earlier) whose idea of training was digging trenches and marching drills instead of weapon handling and urban warfare.
+In that DON'T LET COLONEL BLIMP RUIN THE HOME GUARD article Orwell was also complaining about the Home Guard being led by the "blimps" (officers from WWI and earlier) whose idea of training was digging trenches and marching drills instead of weapon handling and urban warfare.